 Kessler made the Michigan Library and Historical Center a showpiece that reflected Michigan’s natural resources, using native copper for the courtyard exterior, native white oak for interior trim and a color palette of greens and blues to represent woods and water throughout the building.

 The focal point of the building is the courtyard.
 Kessler used the space to unify two distinct agencies in the building (Library and History Center).
 Planted in the center of it all is Michigan’s state tree, a white pine, affectionately named “Carl” after the landscape architect Carl Armstrong.
-It is surrounded by a reflecting pool created by the Glenn Michaels that represents the four Great Lakes that touch Michigan.
+It is surrounded by a reflecting pool created by the Glen Michaels that represents the four Great Lakes that touch Michigan.
 At the north end, Kessler added the granite land forms that represent the coming together of Michigan’s two peninsulas at the Straits of Mackinac.
 Relief panels by Sergio Deguisti hung in Center’s rotunda depict Michigan’s topography through three dimensional forms and shapes that suggest aerial views of barns, farm fields, lakes and sand dunes.

 As part of the Detroit creative community, Kessler’s architecture provided several artists with the opportunity to gain important commissions.
 Just as Kessler enjoyed experimenting with color and form in his buildings, filling those buildings with artwork was merely another means of experimentation.
 To the un-imformed eye, the Michigan History Center may appear from the distance as just another monolithic state building but further insight shows it is rightly situated.
 Created by one of Michigan’s finest modernist architects, the Michigan History Center deserves to be spot lit front and center!